 Cut the end of the raw side, at an angle 1″ (2.5cm) one side and 3/4″ (2cm) on the other side.
 Attach the longer side to the outside of the chest area.
 The ties will lay in the direction of the arrows when worn as shown in the picture below.
 Place the other side of the bib/chest piece print side down.
 Sew at 3/8″ turn right side out and iron.

-Sewing Tip: Pin the ties down so you do not sew it with the seam allowance.
+Sewing Tip: Pin the ties down so you do not sew them with the seam allowance.

 Step Two: Making and Attaching the Pocket